-Let us briefly describe the organization of the paper. \\In \cref{Sec:preliminaries}, we introduce some notation and collect some basic facts about toric varieties.
-We also define Berkovich spaces and recall the definition of skeletons and retractions we will be using. \cref{Section toric thm} is devoted to the proof of \cref{intro:main thm Z}.
-In \cref{Section:monodromy} we give a detailed description of the monodromy of the integral affine structures induced by Berkovich retractions, or combinations of them.
-Finally, in \cref{sec:quintic 3-fold} we study in detail the example of the degeneration of quintic 3-folds and prove \cref{intro:main quintic} by applying the results of the previous sections.
-We also compare our results to various constructions existing in the literature.

-\textbf{Acknowledgements.} We would like to thank S\'{e}bastien Boucksom and Mirko Mauri for their comments on the first version of this paper.
-We are also grateful to Omid Amini, Johannes Nicaise, Helge Ruddat, Yuto Yamamoto for helpful conversations.
+\textbf{Acknowledgements.} We would like to thank S\'{e}bastien Boucksom, Antoine Ducros and Mirko Mauri for their comments on the first version of this paper.
+We are also grateful to Omid Amini, Laurent Moret-Bailly, Johannes Nicaise, Helge Ruddat, Yuto Yamamoto for helpful conversations.
 Enrica Mazzon was partially supported by Max Planck Institute for Mathematics in Bonn during the preparation of this paper.